-Now, to be fair, it takes one to know one, he is also “a sweater”, to use his terminology, and he has been my whole life.
-He wasn’t trying to throw me under the bus, he was trying his best to bring a little reality to his love struck future son-in-law.
-Of course, I would have chosen a different bit of truth to level the field of play, but that is why they are men and have these sort of meetings without us being present.
+Now, to be fair, it takes one to know one, he was also “a sweater”, to use his terminology, and he has been his whole life.
+He wasn’t trying to throw me under the bus, he was bringing a little reality to his love struck future son-in-law.
+Of course, I would have chosen a different bit of truth to level the field of play, but that is why they are men and have these sort of meetings without us being present!

-We all do it, put on our face.
-We try to put the best out in front and leave the straggly bits behind so no one sees the real stuff that unravels.
-For some of us it’s being a sweaty mess at a party, others have body issues, there are the alcoholic issues, and eating disorder issues.
-Really there are so many things we work hard for others just not to see.
+But most of us don’t like our basket and so we put on our face.
+We try to create a false front and leave the straggly bits hidden so no one sees the real stuff that unravels.
+For some of us it’s being a sweaty mess, others have body issues, there are addictions, and eating disorders.
+There are so many things we work hard for others just not to see.

 And so I have learned to embrace my pain and live it out loud.
 Instead of letting the hard humiliate me, I allow it to humble me.
 Sure, I may be the only one who looks like a hot mess, but I am never the only one who feels like one.
 And my willingness to live in the mess of my struggle is often the entrance into real that someone else needs.

 The reality is that we all struggle and it is bearing your struggle, pressing hard into it, accepting it and not running from it that brings truth and human camaraderie.
-It allows Him the opening to move through me to touch those around me.
-When I accept the mess of who I am and open my life up for others to see, it allows Christ to unearth in me His spirit and His power.
+It allows the Holy Spirit the opening to move through me to touch those around me with His transforming power.

 It is our struggles that can become the vehicle for true connection and honest growth.
-So whatever has you bound up today, whatever feels like your prison – don’t hide it from others or try to avoid it.
+So whatever has you bound up today, whatever feels like your prison – don’t hide it from others.
 Instead, live in it and ask God to use it as He humbles you through it.
 Let his strong be in your weak.
-It might be the very thing that He uses to save the struggling soul next to you.
-Our lack, our mess, our real – is the entrance into His unbelievable Grace, His humbling mercy, and His transforming power.
+It might be the very thing that He uses to save the struggling soul sitting next to you.